Urinary tract obstruction (urethral obstruction)

 Aftercare begins immediately after discharge from inpatient treatment and includes several components:

 Increasing water intake is another important aspect of aftercare.
-This can be achieved through drinking fountains, multiple water bowls in the household, or adding water to food.
+This can be achieved through drinking fountains, multiple water bowls in the household, or adding water to the food.
 Increased water intake leads to diluted urine, which reduces the risk of crystal and stone formation.

 Summary